-The law imposes a duty of care on a health care professional in situations where it is 'reasonably foreseeable' that they might cause harm to patients through their actions or omissions.
+The law imposes a duty of care on a healthcare professional in situations where it is 'reasonably foreseeable' that they might cause harm to patients through their actions or omissions.
 To discharge this legal duty, healthcare professionals must act in accordance with the broadly accepted standard of care.
 This is generally assessed as the standard to be expected of an 'ordinarily competent practitioner' performing that particular task or role.
 Failure to discharge the duty to this standard may be regarded as negligence.
-For a summary of the legal test of negligence see http://psychrights.org/Countries/UK/BolamTest2003.pdf.
-As above, where, due to systemic problems, it is not possible to provide safe and appropriate care, this should be reported to senior management in secondary care, or, in general practice, appropriate authorities e.g. Care Quality Commission and local ICB.
+The legal test of negligence is known as 'the Bolam test' (based on the case of Bolam as modified by the case of Bolitho).
+As above, where, due to systemic problems, it is not possible to provide safe and appropriate care, this should be reported to senior management in secondary care, or, in general practice, appropriate authorities, for example, CQC and local ICB.